 There are two ways schools produce food waste, both of which would reduce by implementing pre-ordering schemes; firstly, the unnecessary disposal of food and secondly, the overproduction of food by kitchens.

-Firstly, 77% of food waste is 'avoidable' (according to a WRAP report, 2011), meaning that it could have been eaten before it was disposed of (as opposed to spoiled food), the majority of which was fruit (24%) and vegetables (25%).
-This proportion of food waste can be a consequence of several factors but by using pre-ordering data schools would be able to avoid buying and throwing away this excessive amount of food paired with a willingness of students to eat healthier.
+Firstly, 77% of food waste is 'avoidable' (according to a WRAP report, 2011), meaning that the food was edible before being disposed of (as opposed to spoiled food), the majority of which was fruit (24%) and vegetables (25%).
+This proportion of food waste can be a consequence of several factors.
+Still, by using pre-ordering data, schools would be able to avoid buying and throwing away this excessive amount of food paired with a willingness of students to eat healthier.

-Secondly, in current meal systems, schools cannot gage the exact quantities of each dish to produce.
-This is because kitchens over-cater to students, in order so that they can have optimum choice, resulting in wasted food.
-After integrating a pre-ordering system at Henbury Primary School, 'the kitchen reported a significant reduction in waste and the cook [knew] the exact numbers that she was cooking for on a daily basis, taking away the guess-work (Reduce), the Headteacher explains.
-The lack of ability to properly plan meals does not only waste food but costs schools around £250 million a year (Guardian, 2015), however, pre-ordering systems inform schools on how much food they need in advance based on order numbers rather than relying on estimating.
+Secondly, in current meal systems, schools cannot measure the exact quantities of each dish to produce due to kitchens over-catering to offer students optimum choice, resulting in wasted food.
+After integrating a pre-ordering system at Henbury Primary School, 'the kitchen reported a significant reduction in food waste.
+The school chef knew the exact numbers that she was cooking for every day, taking away the guesswork, according to the Headteacher.

-Overall, the implementation of online pre-ordering systems result in a more efficient meal service.
-Smarter food production and more cost efficient spending as well as decreasing food waste and promoting healthier food choices for young children.
+Overall, the implementation of online pre-ordering systems results in more efficient meal services, intelligent food production, and more cost-efficient spending and decreases food waste and promotes healthier food choices for young children.